 Kindergarten Lessons focus on lifecycles and habitats in the Butterfly Garden and plant parts in The Tops & Bottoms Garden.

-1st Grade Lessons include measuring fast growing plants in the Sunflower House and Bean Teepee Gardens and observing how companion plants and garden creatures work together in The Good Buddy Garden.
+1st Grade Lessons include measuring fast growing plants in the Big Seeds, Little Plants Gardens and observing how companion plants and garden creatures work together in the Good Buddy Garden.

 4th Grade Lessons take students back to their roots by growing traditional Hawaiian foods including kalo, ‘uala, 'ulu, kī, and native Hawaiian plants.